Leonetta Cecchi Pieraccini: 1930s

 Through the 1930s her works again featured at major exhibitions, and Pieraccini's work continued to receive positive reviews.
 From the early part the decade sources pick out the seventeenth Venice Biennale in 1930, the II Sindacale del Lazio exhibition at around the same time, the first Rome Quadriennale in which her work featured as part of a characteristically very large exhibition in January 1931, the Baltimore Museum of Art, the Syracuse Museum of Fine Arts in 1931–32, and in 1933 the Fine Arts Exhibition organised by the "Sindacato nazionale fascista" (loosely, "national fascist union") in Florence.

 1934 was a particularly rich year for exhibitions featuring her work.
 Some of these were the Fourth Exhibition of the Fascist Fine Arts Syndicate of Lazio, held at Trajan's Market, the Interregional Women's Exhibition of Fine Arts at Rome, the Castellammare Prize Exhibition and the nineteenth Venice Biennale at which, memorably, she exhibited four monotypes along with three portraits, respectively depicting the writer Achille Campanile, the painter Gisberto Ceracchini, and someone identified simply as the "Lady with the Monkey".
 For Leonetta Pieraccini personally the most important exhibition of 1934 was the one held in December of that year at the Lyceum Gallery in Florence.
-The exhibition comprised forty six oil paintings and a handful of monotypes.
-The principal effect of the show was to confirm the artist's specialism as portraitist to the literati.
+The exhibition comprised forty-six oil paintings and a handful of monotypes.
+The principal effect of the show was to confirm the artist's specialism as a portraitist to the literati.
 Pieraccini portraits featured included those of Antonio Baldini, Pietro Aschieri, Sibilla Aleramo, Alberto Moravia, Carlo Visconti Venosta, Henry Furst, Libero de Libero, Enrico Falqui, Giuseppe Ungaretti, Achille Campanile, Amerigo Bartoli, Roberto Longhi, Arnaldo Frateili, Pietro Pancrazi, Gisberto Ceracchini, Ilo Nuñes, Diomira Jacobini, Sonia di Nuccio and Eugenio Giovannetti.